symfony-cmf/symfony-cmf-docs/reference/multilang.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This controller decides on the correct page to show for the browser preference
 language.
-It is working with the RouteAwareInterface from the ChainRoutingBundle.
+It is working with the RouteAwareInterface from the RoutingExtraBundle.

 The idea is that you put a MultilangLanguageSelectRoute at the route where
 language should be automatically detected (e.g. /)